RafaelAlthaus/RafaelAlthaus/README.md

 ### 👨🏻‍💻 &nbsp;About me

-Senior web developer and tech lead based in Brazil.
+Senior web developer and CTO based in Brazil.
 Mainly interested in backend applications and cloud infrastructure.

 ### 🛠 &nbsp;Main tech stack